sundowndev/phoneinfoga/docs/getting-started/scanners.md

 Googlesearch uses the Google search engine and [Google Dorks](https://en.wikipedia.org/wiki/Google_hacking) to search phone number's footprints everywhere on the web.
 It allows you to search for scam reports, social media profiles, documents and more. **This scanner does only one thing:** generating several Google search links from a given phone number.
 You then have to manually open them in your browser to see results.
 So the tool may generate links that do not return any result.
 This is a design choice we made to avoid technical limitation around [Google scraping](https://en.wikipedia.org/wiki/Search_engine_scraping).

 You can however, use this scanner through the REST API in addition with another tool to fetch the result automatically.
+If you wish to retrieve results automatically, see [Googlecse scanner](#googlecse) instead.

 ??? info "Configuration"